 The Carney Institute creates an environment that allows Brown University faculty, postdocs and students to innovate, create and advance knowledge in brain science without constraint.
-The Institute supports research, training and outreach to benefit more than 180 faculty members from 23 academic and clinical departments at Brown, as well as undergraduates, graduate students, postdoctoral scientists, and other researchers.
+The Institute supports research, training and outreach to benefit more than 180 faculty members from more than 20 academic and clinical units at Brown, as well as undergraduates, graduate students, postdoctoral scientists, and other researchers.

 Discovery that Benefits Humanity

 Carney Institute faculty research illuminates how neural circuits give rise to complex behavior, generating benefits for society and the scientific community.
 Scientists within the Institute are actively working on research that has real-life, human applications including:

 - Brain-computer interfaces to aid patients with spinal injury and paralysis

 - Innovative advances in computational neuroscience to address behavior and mood disorders

 - Development of bioluminescent molecules to detect and control neuronal activity